 - How do I stop overspending and take the necessary steps to respond accurately to every desire as it arises?

-- How can I start setting goals, and build a budget?
+- How can I set goals and build a budget?

-I'm not saying spending money is a bad thing – its purpose is design to use and it's important to have self-discipline.
+I’m not saying spending money is a bad thing – its purpose is design to use, and it’s important to have self-discipline.
 Who doesn’t want to save money on a good sale?
-Besides, a deal is what attracts us to shop.
-However, if you would take the time to think, I'm sure you'll realize that a sale is something to entice you to spend a lot of money.
-And offering a discount price is the retailer's way to attract new customers.
-But the key message is they don't give away anything.
-Furthermore, the flash sales offer is there mainly to encourage loyalty and take your money away.
+Besides, a deal attracts us to shop.
+However, if you would take the time to think, I’m sure you’ll realize that a sale is something to entice you to spend a lot of money.
+Offering a discount price is the retailer’s way to attract new customers.
+But the key message is they don’t give away anything.
+The flash sales offer is there mainly to encourage loyalty and take your money away.

-It's no secret people spend money for many reasons.
+It’s no secret people spend money for many reasons.
 Some are not at all uncommon.
 Although the biggest issue is poor decisions, wants, and temptations.
-Furthermore, it is the poor decisions people make that secretly flush the money down the drain makes it easy to spend money, but saving money is so hard.
-Although, most times if we’re just honest with ourselves, we can avoid making the mistakes that contribute to overspending.
-Three reasons why people overspend:
+It is the poor decisions people make that secretly flush the money down the drain makes it easy to spend money, but saving money is so hard.
+Although, most times, if we’re just honest with ourselves, we can avoid making the mistakes that contribute to overspending.
+Three reasons people overspend:

-According to an online survey, more than eight of ten Americans admit to wasting money, and in many circumstances, this useless spending isn't just a few dollars, it by a large margin.
+According to an online survey, over eight of ten Americans admit to wasting money, and in many circumstances, this useless spending isn’t just a few dollars, it by a large margin.
 If you are wondering what are the seven highly unnecessary expenses people waste money on everyday read on.

 - Small-dollar purchases: like cigarettes, energy drinks, coffee, and bottled water.
 Small spending can add up to big money before you know it.
-Nevertheless, if you would take the time to reflect and see how mindless spending can cause a drastic loss of income.
+If you would take the time to reflect and see how mindless spending can cause a drastic loss of income.

-Eating out expenses: People waste a lot of money on eating out, there are a lot of fast food places as to where all you have to do is drive a short distance to find one.
+- Eating out expenses: People waste a lot of money on eating out, there are a lot of fast-food places where all you have to do is drive a short distance to find one.
 It’s expensive to eat out, purchasing food for breakfast, lunch, and dinner can add up suddenly and cause the bank account to reduce quickly.

-- ATM/Late Fees: some people use their bank card at any ATM.
+- ATM / Late Fees: Some people use their bank cards at any ATM.
 Using your card at an out-of-network machine will cost you a high charge of $4.57 per withdrawal.
-To prevent paying a bank fee ever again look up your branch locations online and use your bank ATMs.
-If there aren’t any convenient ATM options in your area, you should open a checking account with a more accessible bank.
-Nonetheless, like ATM fees, late fees are a useless waste of money.
-If you want to avoid unnecessary late fees that will add up significantly over time, you should set up automatic payments online.
+To prevent paying a bank fee ever again, look up your branch locations online and use your bank ATMs.
+If there aren’t any convenient ATM options in your area, open a checking account with a more accessible bank.
+Like ATM fees, late fees are a useless waste of money.
+If you want to avoid unnecessary late fees that will add up over time, set up automatic payments online.
 It will prevent late payment that will lower your credit score and put a strain on the wallet.

-- Overdraft "Protection" Fees: overdraft protection fees are offered to cause people money they do not have in their accounts.
-It's a waste of funds because the bank will charge a fee and you pay interest on the overdraft until it's paid in full.
+- Overdraft “Protection” Fees: overdraft protection fees cause money people do not have in their accounts.
+It’s a waste of funds because the bank will charge a fee and you pay interest on the overdraft until it’s paid in full.